-ICS is owner of three social businesses that supports farmers to improve their crops and income: Agrics, Alizetics and Geodatics.
-Read all about our three businesses here below.
+ICS is owner of two social businesses that supports farmers to improve their crops and income: Agrics and Geodatics.

 Agrics offers smallholder farmers the opportunity to buy certified seeds and fertilizer by paying in installments.
 In addition to these core products Agrics also offers chickens and solar lamps.
 Farmers are given twelve months to pay for these costs.
 Since the farmers form a collective, any payment problems that may arise can be taken up within the group.

 Farmers who have ordered agricultural products from Agrics are also offered training programs to further improve their profits from the land in the future.
 Farmers learn when and how it is best to sow and harvest and they learn how best to use the Agrics products they’ve ordered.